Latest Windows 10 Update Is A Privacy Threat? Ensure Win10 Creators Update Doesn’t Reset Security Settings

 — The Hacker News (@TheHackersNews) April 8, 2017

 For quite some time, the privacy controls have always encouraged users to share their location.
 Fortunately, users could easily switch off geo-location data gathering and prevent Windows from knowing the current location of the device.
 However, people have always been wary about providing full diagnostic data to Microsoft.
 The company has always maintained that the diagnostics data is solely used to fix issues and improve further iterations of Windows 10.
-Incidentally, keeping the default options unchanged would essentially enable Cortana, Micosoft’s virtual digital assistant, and leave the user open to receiving targeted ads.
-Interestingly, even deselecting the options, won’t shield the user from ads.
+Incidentally, keeping the default options unchanged would essentially enable Cortana, Microsoft’s virtual digital assistant, and leave the user open to receiving targeted ads.
+Interestingly, even deselecting the options won’t shield the user from ads.
 Microsoft has previously clarified that without collection of data, the ads served would be random or generic ones.

 It appears this will be the case if a Windows 10 user decides to download and apply the Creators Update through the Windows 10 Update Assistant.
 Moreover, it won’t matter if the user chooses to upgrade or do a clean install.